All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 Myoglobin is a small, oxygen-binding protein found in heart and skeletal muscles.
 It traps oxygen within muscle cells, allowing the cells to produce the energy required for muscular contraction.
 When heart or skeletal muscle is injured, myoglobin is released into the blood.
-Increased concentrations can be measured within a few hours following injury.
+Elevated levels can be measured within a few hours following an injury.

 How is the sample collected for testing?